 Longer posts give you more room to develop and showcase your brand.
 They allow you to share your unique brand personality, style, tone, and values.
 As a result, your readers can develop and deepen their connections to your business.

-Consider these long-form examples, again from HubSpot and CoSchedule.
+Consider these long-form examples from Precision Nutrition and NerdWallet.

 Long-Form Writing’s Limitations

-While its advantages are highly desirable, long-form writing isn’t without drawbacks.
+While its advantages are highly desirable, long-form writing comes with drawbacks of its own.
 Potential limitations include: